-Patients with more extensive tooth loss could likely benefit from an implant-retained partial or full denture.
-Like traditional dentures, the implant-retained varieties are composed of a number of replacement teeth set into a gum-colored base.
-Rather than being held in position by metallic clasps or natural suction, implant-retained dentures are connected to a series of precisely placed implant roots, giving them a hold and security a regular prosthetic simply cannot match.
-We offer both removable and fixed implant prosthetics depending on a patient’s preference.
+Patients with more extensive tooth loss could likely benefit from a full or partial implant denture.
+Like traditional dentures, the implant varieties are composed of a number of replacement teeth set into a gum-colored base.
+Rather than being held in position by metallic clasps or natural suction, implant dentures are connected to a series of precisely placed implant posts, giving them a hold and security that a regular denture simply cannot match.
+We offer both removable and fixed implant dentures depending on a patient’s preference.

 Understanding the Cost of Dental Implants

 The overall cost of a dental implant procedure can vary quite a bit from person to person depending on their individual needs, such as how many teeth they would like to be replaced and where they are located in the mouth.
 It should be noted that thanks to their longevity, implants are often the most cost-effective replacement option for patients.
 While traditional bridges and dentures typically need to be completely redone every 7-10 years, implants can easily last for 30 or more, saving a patient thousands in periodic maintenance and retreatment over time.

 As you can imagine, a person who needs a single implant will pay less than one who needs three or four.
 More implants tend to make the placement procedure more complicated and involved, and this also requires the use of more materials.
 Fortunately, the doctors at Applegate Dental are able to work with our patients to help them achieve the best possible results using the least number of implants.